techidaily/site-ai-voice-clone/source/_posts/updated-in-2024-a-detailed-review-of-murfai-ai-text-to-speech-tool.md

 ![Talking Photo tool interface](https://images.wondershare.com/virbo/article/2024/03/tiktok-lip-sync-9.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Now, you have successfully made your own TikTok lip-sync video.
 You can upload it to TikTok and share it with your followers.
 For more detailed instructions, you can see how to use [Virbo’s Photo Talking tool](https://virbo.wondershare.com/guide/talking-photo.html) .

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8Y-k_3N-0OI?si=1J-aFBXLJl5b3x4h" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: How To Lipsync Your Video to Any Language Using AI Video Translator